-Accommodations at Five Springs Farm invite guests to immerse themselves in a peaceful environment in which light and fresh air are plentiful and the clutter of modern life has been abated.
+Accommodations at Pamela Bailey's Five Springs Farm invite guests to immerse themselves in a peaceful environment in which light and air are plentiful and the clutter of modern life has been abated.

-“My mission was to restore the house and open it to admit as much light and air as possible,” Pamela Bailey said of the farmhouse project, which is already welcoming clients.
+“My mission was to restore the house and open it to admit as much light and air as possible," Bailey said of the farm's guesthouse, which is already welcoming clients.

-“Integral to the design, it was decorated with simple practicality—calming as well as authentic, considering the time and place in which the farmhouse was built.”
+“Integral to the design, it was decorated with simple practicality—calming and authentic, considering the time and place in which the farmhouse was built.”

 Possibly built in the mid- to late 1800s, the two-bedroom house incorporates locally milled lumber, now brightly painted.
 Farm implements and period home furnishings are employed sparingly, evoking the practicality of the age.

-Bailey was first introduced to the region in 1991 when she was employed by the National Park Service as a landscape architect for the New River Gorge National River.
-She fell in love with the land, which is more rugged than the Berkshires of western Massachusetts where she was raised.
+Bailey was first introduced to the region in 1991 when she was employed by the National Park Service as a landscape architect for the New River Gorge National Park and Preserve.
+She fell in love with the land, which is more rugged than the Berkshire Hills of western Massachusetts, where she was raised.

-But the beauty and variety of the mountains of central Appalachia won her heart and led her to return to school to study botany, after which she worked as a research botanist in a federal laboratory in Mississippi before returning to the farm she’d purchased while working for the park service.
+But, she says, the beauty of central Appalachia won her heart and led her to return to school to study botany, after which she worked as a research botanist in a federal laboratory in Mississippi.
+Last April she retired and returned to the farm she purchased while working for the park service.